khongminhtn/react-studies/README.md

 - Could not share precise content with friends.
 - Search Engine could not index site (no distinct URL).
 It solves this by configuring URL that does not map to a physical file.
 Only sematically meaningful to users.
 Incredibly useful for user experience and SEO.

+### Redux
+Redux is library that implements the Flux architecture.
+React is a view that works with unidirectional data flow, meaning that it is a one-way binding or one-way data flow.
+Unidirectional data flow has some advantages:
+- Code readability due to one source of truth (unidirectional data flow)
+- Debuggable code
+- Server side rendering without a headless browser **Action -> Reducer -> Dispactcher -> Store**
+Where **action** is the description of the action, **reducer** is the actual action, **dispatcher** is what passes the reducer to the store and **store** is the globalized state.

+### GraphQL
+In the development phrase, for front-end to work efficiently mock data in json format need to be updated quickly and elegantly.
+This fast working environemnt is from the rise of agile development and lean start up methodology.
+A brilliant solution to this is GraphQL.
+Back-end servers will provide a GraphQL api, where it is often used with Relay, redux can also work.
+GraphQL uses query strings that returns data in JSON format.

+**GraphQL Reverse Control Advantages:**
+- *Client-specific queries* - client get what they need.
+- *Structure, arbitrary code* - the uniform API offers server-side flexibility
+- *Strong typing* - Robust validation in resposnse, easier data consumption
+- *Hierarchical queries* - queries follow data they return
+- *Faster prototyping* - query has single end point
+- *Fewer API calls* - data structure is dictated by the front-end app
+- *Allows hash-less URL and broswer history*

+**Jest**